adonisjs/v6-docs/content/docs/experimental/inertia.md

 ## Partial reloads & Lazy data evaluation

-Please first read the [official documentation](https://inertiajs.com/partial-reloads) to understand what partial reloads are and how they work.
+First read the [official documentation](https://inertiajs.com/partial-reloads) to understand what partial reloads are and how they work.

 About lazy data evaluation, here is how it works in AdonisJS :